 The Siting Board's rules define the Study Area to be used for analysis of major electric generating facilities as "an area generally related to the nature of the technology and the setting of the proposed site.
 For large facilities or wind power facilities with components spread across a rural landscape, the Study Area shall generally include the area within a radius of at least five miles from all generating facility components, interconnections and related facilities and alternative location sites."
-5 Unlike a wind power project that contains wind turbines that may be 500 feet or more in height and which are visible from a relatively large surrounding area (e.g., 5 miles or more), a solar generating facility will be the PV panels and inverter equipment, which have a relatively low profile, and are not expected to be more than 10 feet above grade, less than a single-story residence.
+5 Unlike a wind power project that contains wind turbines that may be 500 feet or more in height and which are visible from a relatively large surrounding area (e.g., 5 miles or more), a solar generating facility does not have any tall visible components.
+The tallest components of the generating portion of the proposed Facility will be the PV panels, inverter and substation equipment, which have a relatively low profile, and are not expected to be more than 12 feet above grade, less than a single-story residence.
 Therefore, the nature of the technology is such that visibility is anticipated to be relatively limited to those areas located adjacent to the Facility.

-With respect to setting, the Facility Area is located within elevations of approximately 600± feet to approximately 1,240± feet above sea level, while elevations for Livingston County range from approximately 2,240± feet to approximately 500± feet.6 The Facility site is characterized by relatively flat to gently sloping topography with a mix of open fields, woodlots and hedgerows.
-Existing land use in the vicinity includes a mix of agricultural, rural residential, park and vacant lands.
-Because of the flat topography in the immediate vicinity of the Facility, and its low-profile, visibility of the Facility components will be largely limited to the immediate vicinity of the proposed Facility.
+With respect to setting, the Facility Area is located within elevations of approximately 1,160± feet to approximately 1,300± feet above sea level, while elevations within Allegany, Livingston, and Steuben County range from approximately 360± feet to approximately 2,540± feet.6 The Facility site is characterized by its relatively flat to gently sloping topography.
+Existing land use in the vicinity includes a mix of agricultural, rural residential, and vacant lands.
+Because of the relatively flat topography in the immediate vicinity of the Facility, and its low-profile, visibility of the Facility components will be largely limited to the immediate vicinity of the proposed Facility.
 Each section of the Facility will be surrounded by fencing and sections bordering public roads or nearby residences will be designed to include landscape buffering outside the fence.
 Therefore, the Applicant proposes a 2-mile radius Study Area from (and including) all Facility components.
 Figure 3 depicts the 2-mile radius Study Area extending from the Facility Area.
-Municipalities within this Study Area include the Towns of Groveland, Leicester, Mount Morris, Nunda, Portage, and West Sparta, all of which are in Livingston County, and the Town of Castile located in Wyoming County.
-Sensitive/unique resources within this area include Sonyea State Forest, portions of Letchworth State Park, and the Highbanks Recreation Area.
+Municipalities within this Study Area include the Towns of Almond and Burns and the Village of Canaseraga, Allegany County, the Towns of Dansville, Fremont, and Hornellsville and the Village of Arkport, Steuben County, and the Town of Ossian, Livingston County.
+Sensitive/unique resources within this area include, but are not limited to, the Bully Hill, Canacadea, Canaseraga, Klipnocky, and Ossian State Forests, and Stony Brook State Park.